Management (MGT) Courses

 See How to read course descriptions for information about the formatting used.

 MGT 300 Mgt, Orgs & Human Behavior (3) Survey of classical and modern management theory and practice.
 Management implications of organization theory.
 Basic concepts in work motivation, communication, group dynamics, leadership, organizational change, conflict, personality, and leadership.
-Pre: Admission to Professional Business Program, C or better in QBA 260 Business Statistics (3), ENG 209 Writing for Business (3) or 287 or 215 or 225 or COM 240 Professional Communication (3)/WI, and C or better or concurrent enrollment in BUS 290 Critical Thinking (3).
+Pre: C or better in QBA 260 or MATH 115; C or better in ENG 209 or 287 or 225 or COM 240/WI; C or better in BUS 290.